jakel2014/CS225-Final-Project/docs/results.md

 Eli - Visual

-(Headers will be deleted in final submission)
+(Headers will be deleted in final submission, copy paste beneath ur header)